Storm00212/Storm00212/README.md

 * Full-stack applications with real-world impact
 * IoT solutions that connect people, devices, and data
+* Writing software tests using Tyoescript.
-* Machine learning for intelligent automation
+* Machine learning for intelligent automation.
-* High-tech, defense, and aerospace-related projects
+* High-tech, defense, and aerospace-related projects.

 ---